 Education and Preventive Measures

 A major aspect of understanding how does alcohol use affect boat operators and passengers is recognizing the importance of education.
 Many boating safety courses emphasize the dangers of alcohol and include training on BUI laws and accident prevention.
+Encouraging all boaters, whether operators or guests, to take a certified safety course can improve awareness and decision-making on the water.

 Conclusion